Best Film for the Canon EOS Rebel XS N

 - Pharmacy or Big Box Store

-The least complicated option and what I suggest using if you're just getting started shooting film is to ship your film to a photo lab to be developed and scanned.
-If you regularly use film, this may be a disadvantage since it can get really expensive.
+Sending your film to a mail-order photo lab to be developed and scanned is the easiest choice if you are just starting to use film.
+If you frequently shoot film, this might be a disadvantage since it can get expensive.

-Be aware that you are limited to 100-foot rolls of black & white film.
-This is in part because black & white film is much easier and more affordable to process yourself.
+Another thing to keep in mind is that you’re limited to 100 foot rolls of black and white film.
+This is in part because black and white film is easier and more cost-effective to develop at home.

-It is possible to develop and digitize film at home.
-It's a great option to lower your costs so that you can use more film with your Canon Rebel XS N.
+It is easy to develop and scan film at home.
+In fact it is an intelligence option to reduce costs so you can shoot more film with your Canon EOS Rebel XS N.

-Black & white film is by far the least difficult to process at home.
-Chemical temperature and development times are not as necessary to get correct with black & white films as time and temperatures are for color negative or transparency film.
+Black & white film is by far the least difficult to process yourself.
+Temperature and time are both not as necessary to get correct with black and white film as time and temperatures are for color negative or transparency film.